John R. Gordon: Souljah (novel)

-Yemi & Femi's Fun Night Out: a graphic novella
+Yemi and Femi

-Published in September 2015, Yemi & Femi's Fun Night Out is a 42-page black-and-white graphic novella about Yemi and Femi, two gay British-Nigerian club-kids, Femi's boyfriend Mixtape, and their adventures one night after being thrown out of a nightclub.
+Yemi and Femi are cartoon characters created by Gordon ('my lil' nephews'), British-Nigerian gay teen clubkid best friends, who first appeared in the graphic novella Yemi & Femi's Fun Night Out.
+Published in September 2015, it is a 42-page black-and-white graphic novella about Yemi and Femi and Femi's boyfriend Mixtape, and their adventures one night after being thrown out of a nightclub.
 The graphic novella explores issues around HIV, safe sex, PEP (post-exposure prophylaxis), PrEP (pre-exposure prophylaxis) and sero-discordancy in a comical way, in street-level language and urban slang.
 Gordon received an Arts Council grant to make copies available free to gay urban young people and sexual health charities.